Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Use gross pay figures for employment contracts and salary negotiations, but base all personal financial decisions and budgeting on your net pay since this reflects your actual spending power.
+• Use gross pay figures when negotiating salaries or writing employment contracts, but base all personal financial decisions like budgeting and mortgage applications on your net pay since this reflects your actual spending power.

 What is gross pay?

-Gross pay is your total salary before any deductions are removed.
-This includes:
+Gross pay is your total earnings before any deductions are removed.
+It's the figure you see in job adverts and employment contracts.
+Gross pay includes:

 • Base salary: Your agreed annual or hourly wage